rescript-lang/rescript-compiler/docs/OCaml-call-JS.md

 ```

 > Note there is no way to consume function of type `'obj -> 'a0 .. -> 'aN -> 'b0 [@bs.this]` on OCaml side,
-we don't encourage people to write code in this style, it was introduced mainly for consumed by existing JS library
+we don't encourage people to write code in this style, it was introduced mainly to be consumed by existing JS libraries.
-you can also type `x` a an JS class too (see later)
+User can also type `x` a an JS class too (see later)

 ## FFI to JS plain objects